 Leaders of the center—which provides services to nearly 2,400 refugees a year—share her mission: to improve literacy and language development for young people learning English.

-started volunteering there once a week, offering some of her expertise for teaching emergent bilinguals and learning about the community’s needs.
-She and her husband hosted a fundraiser for the RDC at their home.
-And Symons received a grant from the American Educational Research Association (AERA) to fund the center’s first outside evaluation of its youth education programs.
+started volunteering there, offering some of her expertise for teaching emergent bilinguals and learning about the community’s needs.
+She and her husband later hosted a fundraiser for the RDC at their home.
+And then Symons received a grant from the American Educational Research Association (AERA) to fund the center’s first outside evaluation of its youth education programs.

 Symons and her team spent a few weeks during summer 2017 immersed in observing the RDC’s summer school program for 70 of Lansing’s young immigrants.

 “We know that schools alone can’t be responsible for their success,” said Symons, noting that nearly 600 refugees are resettled in the city each year.
 “We want to know what students are learning about the world and the community through this program.

 “We also want to create the foundation for a long-term partnership that ties research with practice.”

 GLOBE Camp & global changes

 The summer school, or Gaining Learning Opportunities through Better English (GLOBE) Camp, has been offered for over 10 years.
 Middle and high school students experience classroom lessons and field trips with a focus on growing English skills while sustaining their own literacies and cultures.
 They also learn about peer relationships and the local culture.

 “When you’re in the middle of developing a program, you don’t always have time to step back and see how you’re doing,” said RDC Director Erika Brown-Binion.
 “Based on knowledge about curriculum development and program design, the MSU researchers can take a fresh look at what we are doing really well and where there might be some areas for improvement.”